trentlarson/distrinet/README.md

 - Given a URI, provide the content (and/or a URL).
   - This is currently code inside the app; we could also make this a local HTTP server that gives up the content (and/or a URL).
-  - This may eventually be replaced by DID Resolvers.

 This also currently contains these sample applications: